Miramax

-Miramax, LLC, formerly known as Miramax Films, is an American independent film and television production and distribution company owned by Qatari state-owned beIN Media Group and Paramount Skydance Corporation.
+Miramax, LLC, formerly known as Miramax Films, is an American film and television production and distribution company currently owned by Qatari state-owned beIN Media Group and Paramount Skydance.
 Based in Los Angeles, California, it was founded in 1979, by brothers Harvey and Bob Weinstein.

-Miramax was a leading producer and distributor of independent films until it was acquired by The Walt Disney Company on June 30, 1993.
+Miramax was a leading producer and distributor of independent films until it was acquired by the Walt Disney Company on June 30, 1993.
 In 2010, Disney sold Miramax to Filmyard Holdings, a joint venture of Colony NorthStar, Tutor-Saliba Corporation and Qatar Investment Authority.
-In March 2016, Miramax was sold to beIN Media Group, which later sold a 49% stake to Paramount Skydance Corporation (previously known as ViacomCBS and Paramount Global) on April 3, 2020.
+In March 2016, Miramax was sold to beIN Media Group, which later sold a 49% stake to ViacomCBS (now known as Paramount Skydance) on April 3, 2020.